 To make effective Section 5 of the Trade Union Act 1913, whereby any trade union member who objects to contributing to a union political fund has the right to claim exemption (ie 'contract out' of the political levy).
-The TUC will be invited to discuss with the Government what setps they can take to guarantee a free and effective right of choice.
-If they do not come up with satis factory proposals the Govenment will legislate χ , χ and, if necessary reintroduce the system of 'contracting in' which obtained between 1927 and 1946.
+The TUC will be invited to discuss with the Government what steps they can take to guarantee a free and effective right of choice.
+If they are unable to guarantee such a right the Government will be ready to legislate and, if necessary to reintroduce the system of 'contracting in' which was obtained between 1927 and 1946.

-Steps the TUC could take include enclosing a 'contracting-out' form with the union membership card; making new members aware that they can 'contract out'; or showing clearly how much of the trade union subscription is in fact the political levy.
-If it could be shown that these arrangements were satisfactory, there would be no need to legislate.
+- Following concern expressed by the trade unions and the Labour Party about the effect on its finances, the Government has delayed a final decision on contracting in or out and given a further chance to unions to reform themselves. - 2.
+Steps the TUC could take include enclosing a 'contracting-out' form with the union membership card; making new members aware that they can 'contract out'; making an option to contract out immediately effective; or showing clearly how much of the trade union subscription is in fact the political levy.
+If it could be shown that arrangements gave the right of free and effective choice, there might be no need to legislate. - 3.
 There is considerable evidence that current legal provisions governing the operation of the political levy are open to abuse.
 Some members are not evn aware they are paying a political levy; for others it is made deliberately difficult to 'contract out'.
 Mr Gavin Laird, General Secretary of AUEW has said: